Canada Visitor Visa

 Frequently Asked Questions

-A Canadian tourist visa is valid for ten years or a month to the expiration of your current passport.
+A multi-entry Canada tourist visa is valid for ten years or a month before the expiration of your current passport.

 The Canada visitor visa allows you to stay in Canada for six months at a time.
 If you need to stay more than six months for any reason, you can apply for a visa extension before the six months elapses.